-Austin Triggs is executive chairman of Vigilant Health.
+Austin Triggs is Executive Chairman and Co-founder of Vigilant Health.
 Previously, he served as Senior Vice President and Chief Development Officer of Renal Care Group, Inc., a leading national provider of dialysis services to individuals with chronic kidney disease.
-At Renal Care Group, he was primarily responsible for dialysis programs and developing joint ventures with physicians, hospitals, and university medical centers.
+At Renal Care Group, he was responsible for acquisitions, mergers, and development, including developing joint ventures with university medical centers, physicians, and hospitals.
 Following Renal Care Group, he worked as a strategic advisor to B. Braun Melsungen AG (a German medical and pharmaceutical device company), academic medical centers, and private equity funds.

-Marshall Bouldin, IV, M.D., is the co-founder and Chief Medical Officer of Vigilant Health.
-Previously, he was Chief Medical Officer of the Delta Health Alliance, a federally funded not-for-profit corporation responsible for improving health and wellness in the Mississippi Delta region.
-Dr. Bouldin was also Associate Professor of Medicine at the University of Mississippi Medical Center, where he was Director of the University of Mississippi Diabetes and Metabolism Center.
-While at University of Mississippi Medical Center, Dr. Bouldin founded and directed the Delta Diabetes Project, sponsored by the Health Resources and Services Administration (HRSA), the Centers for Disease Control and Prevention (CDC), the Delta Health Alliance, and the University of Mississippi Medical Center.
-Dr. Bouldin’s work at the Delta Health Alliance and the Delta Diabetes Project are the foundation of both Diabetes Care Group and Vigilant Health.
+Marshall Bouldin, IV, M.D. is the Chief Medical Officer, Vice Chairman, and Co-founder of Vigilant Health.
+Previously, Dr. Bouldin was Associate Professor of Medicine at the University of Mississippi Medical Center, where he was Director of the University of Mississippi Diabetes and Metabolism Center.
+He was also Chief Medical Officer of the Delta Health Alliance, a federally funded not-for-profit corporation responsible for improving health and wellness in the Mississippi Delta region.
+While at University of Mississippi Medical Center, Dr. Bouldin founded and directed the Delta Diabetes Project, sponsored by the Health Resources and Services Administration, the Centers for Disease Control and Prevention, the Delta Health Alliance, and the University of Mississippi Medical Center.
+Dr. Bouldin’s work at the Delta Health Alliance and the Delta Diabetes Project are the foundation of Vigilant Health.

 Earlier in his medical career, Dr. Bouldin practiced internal medicine in Vicksburg, Mississippi.
 He completed his residency in internal medicine at the University of Virginia and medical school at The Johns Hopkins University School of Medicine.
 He earned his bachelor’s degree from the University of Mississippi.
 He was also awarded a bachelor’s degree from Oxford University, where he was a Rhodes Scholar.